 - Improved insulation and ventilation in the attic of the home

 Check the Vents

 When arranging furniture inside the home, keep an eye out for the vents.
+Most furniture in a typical house would be bulky and prove to be cumbersome to walk around it.
+But if you were to import some wholesale furniture China, which can assure you for its sturdy quality, then there’s a high chance that the area occupied by the furniture be diminished greatly.
 Avoid blocking vents with large design or decoration items that could damage the airflow.
 Once you made sure vents are in place and well functioning, make a habit of regularly cleaning them out to improve air movement.
 Central cooling and heating systems also have filters that need to be changed monthly.

 Heating and cooling the home could be pricy, but people can easily reduce the energy usage by improving the way they use air vents and curtains.
 For example, if you live in a multi-story home, your upper vents should be closed during winter because heat will naturally rise from the lower floors.
 During summer, close your lower floor vents.
 Cold air goes down, so the process is reversed.
 This is a small and easy change that will help with the balance of your home temperature and therefore reduce your energy bills.

 The green movement embraces passive improvements that cut back on heat transfer without requiring any additional energy.
 For example, dark-tinted windows block sunlight.
 Despite the fact that heat and sun are usually beneficial, infrared, ultraviolet and visible light rays can affect people’s lives and cause sunburns.

 These darkened window films can block a significant amount of heat energy, still allow the homeowner to enjoy a natural view.
 A window tint (solar control film) sometimes has a polyester base and a scratch-resisting coating.